SelfCareMap

 The Bottom Line

-For most people seeking recovery benefits: 2 to 5 minutes in 50–59°F water is the optimal range.
+For most people seeking recovery benefits, 2 to 5 minutes in 50–59°F water is the optimal range.

-And when the timer hits 3 minutes?
-Smile.
-You’ve just done something powerful—for your body, and your mind.
+So step in.
+Breathe.
+Stay present.
+When the timer hits 3 minutes, smile.
+You have just done something powerful for your body and your mind.

 Ready to try it?
 Start with 90 seconds today.
 Your future self will thank you.